sakshi1303/InterviewPreparation/ComplexProject/project.md

    > - Created Function based Index on related column
    > - Created a Global Temporary Table to insert data at runtime and fetch the results from the same.
    > - When above approach didn't work, we analysed the table and found that there are around 250+ columns in the table and we required only few.
 We then created a Materialised View only required columns and used it to fetch the results.
+   > - Because Oracle has row-based storage unlike Redshift so it does a FULL TABLE scan with all the columns hence taking more time.
 4. Result was that we were able to reduce the performance to a great extent and got the results within milliseconds.